 Here are the basics steps to learning how to make french toast.
 Trust us, it’s easy!

-- Whisk: Whisk the batter thoroughly until it is totally smooth with no separation
+- Whisk: Whisk until completely smooth with no lumps.

 - Pour: Pour the batter into a shallow dish like a casserole dish or a pie plate.
 It allows the bread to get coated easily.